MaxDevv/Curing-Cancer/README.md

 ## Progress Report

 ### Development Timeline

+#### April 23, 2025
+- Completed Step 3: Symptom Reduction and Categorization
+- Extracted symptoms from the combined JSON data
+- Implemented text normalization to reduce duplicate symptoms
+- Reduced symptom count from 1697 to 1167 through deduplication
+- Reformatted symptoms into standardized question format for questionnaire development
+- Used AI to rewrite symptoms into clear, medically appropriate terminology

 #### April 17, 2025
 - Combined and fixed errors in anecdotes, merging them into one comprehensive source